Report a pothole

 Repairs can take place in wet weather, but that’s not ideal as moisture can get trapped in the repair which can reduce how long it lasts.

-In England, central government funding for fixing potholes on local roads comes out of generic highways maintenance funds, which the Department for Transport (DfT) allocates by formula to local authorities.
+In England, central government funding for fixing local roads comes out of generic highways maintenance funds, which the Department for Transport (DfT) allocates by formula to local authorities.
 The DfT allows local authorities to spend this funding as they see fit in line with their statutory duty for highway maintenance.
 The funding can be used for all parts of the highway network, such as bridges, cycleways, and lighting columns – not just fixing potholes.
 The Government has also occasionally allocated additional pots of funding for pothole repairs.

 Around 80% of the Council’s annual budget is prioritised on providing essential social care services to look after and protect adults and children.
 The other 20% funds all our other services.